killbill/killbill-platform/osgi-bundles/bundles/prometheus/README.md

 4. Go to http://localhost:9091/ to access the Prometheus dashboard.

-5. Verify that Killbill endpoint is UP by clicking on Status > Targets.
-If the endpoint state is not UP, verify the IP address and port in `prometheus.yml`.
+5. Verify that the Killbill endpoint is `UP` by clicking on `Status > Targets`.
+If it is not, verify the IP address and port in `prometheus.yml`.

 6. Sample curl expression to fetch all metrics: http://localhost:9091/api/v1/label/__name__/values